maplayers/map_layers/README.md

   - altitude (replaced by 0 if not found)

 If you need something else, other markers or more attributes, customize the renderer.
+You may need to have all the icons in the asset/public directory to avoid Cross-Domain js error.

-Then you'll need to respond to kml format, do this by adding the following line in the controller.
+Then you'll need to respond to KML format, do this by adding the following line in the controller.

 ```
 # app/controllers/pictures_controller.rb